pastranacl/thomson_problem/README.md

 ## Description
 These programs use two different strategies to extract an homogeneous distribution of particles on a spherical shell, providing solutions to the the so-called Thomson's problem.
-Two different minimisation algorithms:
-1. Monte Carlo minimisation routine with simulated annealing
-2. Gradient descendent using Barzilai-Borwain's update rule

 ## Compilation